Get reading with these Audible and book deals for Prime Day | CNN Underscored

 Kindle ($54.99, originally $89.99; amazon.com)

 A more basic model that’s still great, this Kindle is now at its lowest price ever as well.
-It’s got a glare-free display and you can adjust the brightness to your liking.
+It’s got a glare-free display, and you can adjust the brightness to your liking.
 As with any Kindle device, the charge lasts basically forever.

 Kindle Oasis ($204.99, originally $269.99; amazon.com)

-The snazziest Kindle model there is, the Oasis comes with an adjustable warm light that makes night reading even easier.
-Not to mention that it’s also waterproof and has the slimmest 7-inch display.
+The snazziest Kindle model there is, the Oasis comes with an adjustable warm light that makes night reading even easier — not to mention that it’s also waterproof and has the slimmest 7-inch display.

 Kindle Kids Edition ($64.99, originally $109.99; amazon.com)